kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.61   Grant payments: Partial.

-\(a\) Subject to the final determination of allowable project costs as provided in §151.63 partial grant payments for project costs may be made to a sponsor upon application.
+\(a\) Subject to the final determination of allowable project costs as provided in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.63   Grant payments: Semifinal and final.|§151.63]] partial grant payments for project costs may be made to a sponsor upon application.
 Unless previously agreed otherwise, a sponsor may apply for partial payments on a monthly basis.
 The payments may be paid, upon application, on the basis of the costs of airport development that is accomplished or on the basis of the estimated cost of airport development expected to be accomplished.

 \(b\) Except as otherwise provided, partial grant payments are made in amounts large enough to bring the aggregate amount of all partial payments to the estimated United States share of the project costs of the airport development accomplished under the project as of the date of the sponsor's latest application for payment.
 In addition, if the sponsor applies, a partial grant payment is made as an advance payment in an amount large enough to bring the aggregate amount of all partial payments to the estimated United States share of the estimated project costs of the airport development expected to be accomplished within 30 days after the date of the sponsor's application for advance payment.
 However, no partial payment may be made in an amount that would bring the aggregate amount of all partial payments for the project to more than 90 percent of the estimated United States share of the total estimated cost of all airport development included in the project, but not including contingency items, or 90 percent of the maximum obligation of the United States as stated in the grant agreement, whichever amount is the lower.
 In determining the amount of a partial grant payment, those project costs that the Administrator considers to be of questionable allowability are deducted both from the amount of proj- ect costs incurred and from the amount of the estimated total project cost.

 ### §151.63   Grant payments: Semifinal and final.

-\(a\) Whenever airport development on a project is delayed or suspended for an appreciable period of time for reasons beyond the sponsor's control and the allowability of the project costs of all airport development completed has been determined on the basis of an audit and review of all costs, a semifinal grant payment may be made in an amount large enough to bring the aggregate amount of all partial grant payments for the project to the United States share of all allowable project costs incurred, even if the amount is more than the 90 percent limitation prescribed in §151.61(b).
+\(a\) Whenever airport development on a project is delayed or suspended for an appreciable period of time for reasons beyond the sponsor's control and the allowability of the project costs of all airport development completed has been determined on the basis of an audit and review of all costs, a semifinal grant payment may be made in an amount large enough to bring the aggregate amount of all partial grant payments for the project to the United States share of all allowable project costs incurred, even if the amount is more than the 90 percent limitation prescribed in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.61   Grant payments: Partial.|§151.61]](b).
 However, it may not be more than the maximum obligation of the United States as stated in the grant agreement.

 \(b\) Whenever the project is completed in accordance with the grant agreement, the sponsor may apply for final payment.
 The final payment is made to the sponsor if—